TechPrimers/cloud-native-meetup-observability-demo/README.md

 - `4-linkerd-inject.sh`- Inject linkerd sidecars in the deployment.
 - `curl.sh` - Does a recursive call to the application to create artificial traffic to the application.
 - `distributed-trace.yml`- Deployment config in Kubernetes for having `spring-cloud-sleuth-server` and `spring-cloud-sleuth-client` deployed as 2 containers in a single pod.
 They have distributed tracing enabled using Spring Cloud Sleuth which helps in Distributed tracing.
+- `spring-cloud-sleuth-example` - code based for the client and server microservice which has already been dockerized and uploaded to Google Container Registry(gcr.io).
+It's public, so you can use it as well.

 ## Demo Architecture
 This demo covers the 3 pillars of observability - Metrics, Logging and Tracing.